brainhack-school2020/Biosignal-Emotions-BHS-2020/PITCHME.md

 ![width=400](images/basl.gif)
 ![width=400](images/stim.gif)

-Challenge : Extract relevant features from all this !
+Challenge: Extract relevant features from all this!

 ---